 Our Echinacea and Elderberry syrup also works to enhance immune system function.
 Both Echinacea and Elderberry have been shown in clinical trials to have immune-stimulating and anti-viral properties.
 Together they work to enhance our immunity and decrease the length of time it takes to recover from illness.

 Having a good night sleep is of paramount importance for maintaining a healthy immune system.
-Our Night Time range consists of a tea, tincture, and supplement capsules.
+Our Deep Sleep range consists of a tea, tincture, and supplement capsules.
 All contain a blend of herbs to assist the body with getting a night of deep and restful sleep.

 Our Night Time formula includes Skullcap, a nervine containing nutrients to support a healthy nervous system.
 It is also sedative in action, making it useful for people who struggle with falling asleep and those who find it hard to stay asleep.